Taabannn/my-library/README.md

 Above message will be displayed.
 At least one book must be available and if not, the below message will be shown:

 >      NotAvailable : [book_name] [book_id]
-No need to say, but the number of available books and the list of borrowed books will be updated by related command.
+No need to say, but the number of available books and the list of borrowed books will be updated related to running command.

 --------------------------------------------------------------------------------------------------------------------------